skittleson/DoCodeThatMatters/src/content/blog/asp-net-xss-protection.md

 ---
 title: ASP.NET XSS protection
-description: "Securing an ASP.NET WebApi for PCI application tests is no trivial matter.
+description: "\"Securing an ASP.NET WebApi for PCI application tests is no trivial matter.
 It can take weeks of planning and the app to be analyzed.
-After reviewing OWASP and other related XSS sites, the web.config was the first to be updated to prevent against attacks (MIIM & XSS)."
+After reviewing OWASP and other related XSS sites, the web.config was the first to be updated to prevent against attacks (MIIM & XSS).\""
 date: 2017-09-06
-modified: 2026-07-15
+modified: 2026-07-16
 image: /images/SSL-Featured.png
 alt: ASP.Net XSS protection
 priority: 0.9